ampaulg/DiceRoller/README.md

 Created a dice roll calculator for an upcoming tabletop RPG.

-Handles attacks and challanges along with the various defensive options.
+Handles attacks and challenges along with the various defensive options.

 The form will dynamically update to show only the required fields, and the output lines will match the options chosen.